Jelmerro/carafe/README.md

 - Remove the rufus carafe completely with: `./carafe rufus remove`
 - Copy a carafe to a new location (as a backup for example): `./carafe steam copy steam-backup`

+### Dependencies

+carafe is pure python and only uses native imports, some of them are python 3.5+.

+Wine is the only dependency of carafe and it can even do some management tasks without wine installed (such as remove, info and list).
+Creating and starting the carafes is done by wine, and won't work without it installed.

+carafe will show a warning when the 'wine' command is not found, and offer instructions to resolve the problem.
+For some installation methods an alias might be needed, or you can configure the wine location in the config file.
+You can manually edit the `~/.carafe/config.json` to change the default wine command location.
+It might be needed to create the config file, as it normally will only be stored when links or special arch types are used.
+The config file also accepts a 'winetricks' field for setting the winetricks location/path separately.

 ## Advanced usage

 carafe is a single script which can be started from any location.